-On July 6, 2010, the Group acquired 52% of the equity interest in CCICC from Chang'an Hospital Co.
-Ltd. ("Chang'an"), in accordance with the framework agreement entered into in 2008.
-The transaction was accounted for as an acquisition of assets pursuant to ASC 805, Business Combinations, as the assets acquired did not constitute a business.
+On July 6, 2010, the Group acquired 52% of the equity interest in CCICC from CAH, in accordance with the framework agreement entered into in 2008.
+The transaction was accounted for as an acquisition of assets pursuant to ASC 805, as the assets acquired did not constitute a business.

-XLD was set up as a 100% owned subsidiary by AML and CHM, with ownership of 90% and 10%, respectively, on August 25, 2010, for purpose of expanding the Group's medical equipment leasing business.
+XLD was set up as a 100% owned subsidiary by AMT and CHM, with ownership of 90% and 10%, respectively, on August 25, 2010, for purpose of expanding the Group's medical equipment leasing business.